neuropathology-lab/neurodetection/README.md

 # Neurodetection
-Detects neurons in immunohistochemically stained images.
+Detects neurons in images of immunohistochemically stained tissue sections.

 The script takes as input a folder of microscopy images in RGB .tif format and outputs the number of detected neurons, their positions, and a plot with detected objects and neurons overlaid on the original images.
 To run the script, information about pixel size in micrometers is required.